 As illustrated in Section 1.2, there is a wide range of problems to which our optimization approach can be applied.
-While an in-depth discussion of all possible applications is not possible, we next briefly discuss work which relates to the applications we use to illustrate our optimization approach.
+While an in-depth discussion of all possible applications is not possible, we next briefly discuss work that relates to the applications we use to illustrate our optimization approach.

 Graph partitioning.
-Approaches to unsupervised image segmentation by graph partitioning have been proposed by [46, 58, 27], and references therein.
-Images are represented by graphs G(V, E) with locally extracted image features as vertices V and pairwise (dis)similarity values as edge weights $w : E \subseteq V \times V \rightarrow \mathbb{R}0^+$ (Figure 4).
-A classical approach for the efficient computation of suboptimal cuts is based on the spectral decomposition of the Laplacian matrix [22].
+Approaches to unsupervised image segmentation by graph partitioning have been proposed by [46], [58], [26], and references therein.
+Images are represented by graphs G(V, E) with locally extracted image features as vertices V and pairwise (dis)similarity values as edgeweights $w: E \subseteq V \times V \to \mathbb{R}0^+$ (Fig. 3).
+A classical approach for the efficient computation of suboptimal cuts is based on the spectral decomposition of the Laplacian matrix [21].
 This approach has found applications in many different fields [46].
 Accordingly, Shi and Malik [58] propose the "normalized cut" criterion which minimizes the weight of a cut subject to normalizing terms to prevent unbalanced cuts.
 The resulting combinatorial problem is relaxed using methods from spectral graph theory.
-For a survey of further work in this direction we refer to [62].
-Based on [38], Gdalyahu et al. [27] suggest to compute partitions as "typical average" cuts of the underlying graph using a stochastic sampling method.
-Although this approach is very interesting, it does not directly relate to an optimization criterion and therefore will not be further discussed.
+For a survey of further work in this direction, we refer to [62].
+Based on [37], Gdalyahu et al. [26] suggest to compute partitions as "typical average" cuts of the underlying graph using a stochastic sampling method.
+Although this approach is very interesting, it does not directly relate to an optimization criterion and, therefore, will not be further discussed.